-In March, Google launched AMP for Email — a new feature which makes the emails more dynamic and modern.
+In March, Google launched AMP for Email — a new feature which makes emails more dynamic and modern.
 Top email clients such as Outlook.com and Yahoo!
-Mail don’t want to lag behind — both have already announced their readiness to start supporting AMP emails at soonest.
+Mail don’t want to lag behind — both have already announced their readiness to start supporting AMP emails as soon as possible.

 At SendPulse, we are doing our best to enable your sending AMP emails through our service in the nearest future.
 Meanwhile, let’s delve deeper into what AMP for Email is, how marketers can benefit from it, and check out the examples of AMP emails we’ve created.

 What is AMP for Email

 We are used to static HTML emails, where subscribers interact with content through links, while animation is performed through GIFs.

 Accelerated Mobile Pages for Email, or AMP for Email, allows senders to create and send interactive emails.
 This is a new HTML format with a set of components embedded into the email, which enable users to interact with them.
 For example, users can change their order, fill in the forms, or scroll the carousel right in the inbox.
 All these options make an AMP email a sort of a mini website.

 Another AMP key feature enables users to adjust content in real-time.
 Say, the offers in the email campaign you’ve previously sent are no longer valid.
 You can simply replace those offers with updated ones by changing a bit of code.